About the Trust

 An introduction to the Trust

-The Armed Forces Covenant Fund Trust (the Trust) supports the Armed Forces Covenant by delivering funding programmes that create real change to Armed Forces communities across the UK.
+The Armed Forces Covenant Fund Trust (the Trust) awards grants that support the Armed Forces community.

 The Armed Forces Covenant Fund has four broad funding themes now and in future years.